Dell OptiPlex 380

 • Requires:

-• SATA patch (e.g. rloew’s)
+• A SATA patch (such as rloew’s)

 • Third-party chipset INF files

-• Strong Win98 gaming performance once configured
+• Excellent Windows 98 gaming performance once configured

 DOS compatibility (the reality)